Structured prior distributions for the covariance matrix in latent factor models: Posterior computation

 \subsection{Samplers with fixed truncation level}

 Consider first the static factor model.
-For computational inference, we use MCMC to sample from the posterior associated with the parameter-expanded model.
+For computational inference, we use MCMC to sample from the posterior associated with our unconstrained parameterisation of the model.
 When the truncation level in the factor loadings matrix is fixed at $H$, we propose a straightforward Gibbs sampler.
 The full conditional distributions for most unknowns have standard forms and can be sampled directly.
 However, depending on the structure chosen for the among-row scale matrix $\matr{\Phi}=\matr{R}(\vec{\vartheta})$, a semi-conjugate prior for the correlation parameter(s) in $\vec{\vartheta}$ is not generally available and so we update $\vec{\vartheta}$ in a Metropolis-Hastings step.
-Computational inference is slightly more involved if a matrix-$t$, rather than matrix normal, prior is adopted for $\matr{\Lambda}$ because it is not conjugate to the likelihood.
-However, sampling becomes straightforward if we make use of the representation of a matrix-$t$ random variable in~\eqref{eq:representation_matrixt} and augment the matrix $\matr{S}$ to the state space of the sampler.
+Computational inference is slightly complicated if a matrix-$t$, rather than matrix normal, prior is adopted for $\matr{\Lambda}$ because it is not conjugate to the likelihood.
+However, sampling becomes straightforward if we make use of the representation of a matrix-$t$ random variable in~\eqref{eq:representation_matrixt} and augment the state space of the sampler with the matrix $\matr{S}$.
 The full conditional distribution for $\matr{\Lambda}$ is then matrix-normal while the full conditional distribution for $\matr{S}$ is Wishart.
 The only other additional unknown is the degree of freedom parameter $\varsigma$.
 If $\varsigma$ is assigned the prior from Section~\ref{subsec:matrix_t_prior}, its full conditional distribution is non-standard.
 Rather than updating the transformed degree of freedom parameter $\check{\varsigma}$ through its own Metropolis-Hastings step, mixing can be greatly improved by performing a joint update of $\matr{S}$ and $\check{\varsigma}$.
 The proposal density takes the form $q(\matr{S}^\ast, \check{\varsigma}^\ast | \matr{S}, \check{\varsigma},\ldots)=q_1(\check{\varsigma}^\ast | \check{\varsigma})q_2(\matr{S}^\ast | \check{\varsigma}^\ast,\ldots)$ in which $q_1(\cdot)$ is a random walk proposal on the log-scale and $q_2(\cdot)$ is the full conditional density for $\matr{S}$.
-As shown in the Supplementary Materials, the acceptance ratio can then be simplified so that it does not depend on $\matr{S}$.
-This means that $\matr{S}$ need only be sampled if the proposal is accepted.